Christmas is obviously a time of giving, but when it comes to our kids, we have a tendency to go a little overboard.

-Not only are you limiting the gifts you have to buy (yay for my budget!), but most of the categories are functional.
+Not only are you limiting the number of gifts you have to buy (yay for my Christmas budget!), but most of the categories are functional.

-Your kids will get gifts that will be used, not just more stuff that gets tossed aside after the novelty wears off, adding little more than clutter to your holiday memories.
+Your kids will not only get fun gifts, but get that will be used.
+No more Christmas presents that just get tossed aside after the novelty wears off, adding little more than clutter to your holiday memories.

 Benefits of the 4-Gift Rule

-Yes, this tactic can be a huge money saver for your family, but there are a few other benefits to the 4-gift rule that don’t necessarily have to do with your budget.
+Yes, this tactic can be a huge money saver for your family, but there are several other benefits that make the 4-gift Christmas rule a great idea that don’t necessarily have to do with your gift budget.

 Benefit #1: Teach Your Kids to Value and Appreciate the Gifts They Receive

-Limiting gifts can help teach your kids to value and appreciate what they give and receive.
+Limiting gifts can help teach your kids to value and appreciate what they give and receive this Christmas season.

-I know with past Christmases, we’d approach opening the avalanche of presents as more of a mission to be completed rather than a celebration to be savored.
+I know with past Christmases, we’d approach opening the mountain of gifts under the tree as more of a mission to be completed rather than a celebration to be savored.

-In order to be done in time for lunch, we’d tear through gifts so quickly that we had no idea who gave what to whom.
+In order to be done in time for lunch, we’d tear through gifts so quickly that we had no idea which family member gave what to whom.

 Benefit #2: Focus on Quality over Quantity